Beltane is definitely a magical time of year. Landing in May, the promise of summer can be felt but the crisp cool air of spring still lingers.

-I don’t know about you but I absolutely love this time of year.
-The sun is starting to become stronger and blesses the day with its presence for longer.
-The promise of summer is in the air but not quite here yet.
-The anticipation for long summer nights along with the light and joy that this season brings is strongly felt by all.
+The sun starts to become stronger and brighter and blesses the day with more of its presence.
+A subtle excitement and anticipation for long summer nights, along with the light and joy this season brings is strongly felt by all.

-It is at this time that Beltane is celebrated, an ancient Celtic festival that marks the opening of summer on the 1 May.
+It is at this time that the ancient Celtic festival of Beltane is celebrated which marks the opening of summer on the 1st May.
 Like Samhain and Imbolc, it is one of the cross-quarter days and lands between the Spring Equinox and Summer Solstice.
-It originated in ancient Gaelic Ireland but the celebrations ultimately spread to Scotland and the Isle of Man as well.
+It originated in ancient Gaelic Ireland but the celebrations also spread to Scotland and the Isle of Man.

-In more recent centuries it became known as May Day and has become associated with customs such as dancing around the Maypole and crowing the May Queen.
-However, these customs have nothing to do with the original Beltane festival that was celebrated in ancient Ireland.
+In more recent centuries it has become known as May Day and has become associated with customs such as dancing around the Maypole and crowing the May Queen.
+However, interestingly, these customs have actually nothing to do with the original Beltane festival that was celebrated in ancient times.

 The Origins of Beltane the Fire Festival